This post may contain affiliate links.

 • 1 tablespoon sesame seeds

-• ¾ teaspoon grated fresh ginger, optional
+• ¾ teaspoon grated fresh ginger

 • 16 scallions, trimmed and halved crosswise